image

 altImage

-A Frigidaire Gallery induction range built into a wooden kitchen countertop.
+A Frigidaire Gallery induction range built into a wooden kitchen counter.

 title